CSE583-Fall2023-Project/Spotify-Music-Recommendation-System/doc/component-spec.md

 <details>
 <summary><b>Functionality</b></summary>
-<p>Tasked with the creation of visual data narratives, this component produces graphical representations that map out music trends, listener behaviors, and audio feature analysis to engage users.</p>
+<p>This component focuses on creating visual narratives from data, by transforming data into visualizations that highlights music trends, listening behaviors, and audio feature analysis, to engage and inform the users.</p>
 </details>

 <table>